 The arts and nature are intertwined.
 They have been my inspiration, my place of refuge, my glimpse into needed change.
 Art and nature can be full of boundless beauty, and harsh realities.
 They walk beside me in my life, guiding and enlightening.

 I grew up on a farm in central Ontario where chores abounded.
 On a warm summer afternoon, I would steal away with my quart basket of books, a snack and a drink and scuff my way up my favorite apple tree.
-It was my favorite because it was the easiest to climb, and had a good view of the farm so I could see trouble coming.
+It was my favorite because it was the easiest to climb, and had a good view of the farm so I could see trouble coming and avoid more work.
 Sure, it also offered snacks in fall.
 My favourite time.
 I would read for hours up there, and lie back on the large supportive limb conjuring my own stories.
-I read and wrote late into the night, under my covers, with a flashlight.
-My reading and writing expanded to textbooks and essays when I went to University and obtained my degrees: HonB.A., M.A., B.Ed.
+At bedtime, I read and wrote late into the night, under my covers, with a flashlight.
+My reading and writing followed me throughout my life, morphing into different forms and genres.
+I loved my time at University and devoured every book I could find.
+HonB.A., M.A., B.Ed.

 I have come full circle, I have returned to my passion….the world of art and nature.
 It is an exciting journey, one I am sharing with all of you.